shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 There must be a creature in range who knows both the source language and the destination language.
 Otherwise, if the words are spoken and the source is a creature within range, or the words are written and the author is a creature within range, you get images of what the meaning is.
 Otherwise, you get an “unknown”.

 If you try to use this spell to decode a secret message that isn’t part of a spoken or written language, you get an “unknown”.

+# Detect Magic

+*0.0062wyl 1AP 10m 10min*

+You divine the location of magic-imbued objects and creatures.

+1wyl, 1AP: Hallucinate a faint aura around a magic-imbued creature or object, which tells you some info about the nature of the magic imbued in it.
+The target must be visible.

+# Disguise Self

+*2wyl 1AP Self 1hr*

+Create an illusion around yourself that makes you look different.

+This changes the appearance of your clothing, armor, weapons, and other belongings.

+You can appear up to 0.3m taller and up to 10cm fatter or thicker.

+# Guidance

+*1.67wyl 1AP Touch 1min*

+Enchant a creature with the ability to see an essential detail that helps it succeed.

+Trigger: The creature makes an ability check to accomplish a task.
+Effect: The creature divines information pertinent to their task.
+The creature adds 1d4 to their ability check.
+Then this enchantment ends.

+The creature must weigh 100kg or less.
+The information must be within range of the creature.

 # Illusory Creature (Silent Image)